C10 — 001

 Asking "why did I overspend this week" is a fundamentally different act than reading a pie chart.

-The promise of natural language finance only materializes if the questions users can ask are genuinely meaningful.
+When you ask AI about your finances, the payoff comes from asking genuinely meaningful questions.
 Not just "how much did I spend on food?" — which any spreadsheet can answer — but the harder, more behavioral questions that sit at the edge of data and psychology.
+The same logic powers how good tools analyze your spending habits beyond category totals.

 The most valuable category of questions involves temporal patterns: "Do I spend more on weekends?", "What time of day am I most likely to make impulse purchases?", "Has my spending changed since I started working from home?"
 These questions require the AI to cross-reference transaction data with time, context, and behavioral history in a way no static dashboard ever could.